 Traveling to Morocco alone as a female – is it safe?
 Morocco is a fascinating country that has so much to offer and you shouldn’t be scared to explore it on your own.

 Although, many people think that Morocco is unsafe, or a dangerous destination, I don’t think that this is true and I actually have the absolute opposite opinion.

-I spent 3 weeks in Morocco and during the most of this time, I was traveling solo.
-At the beginning of my trip there, the first 10 days or less, I was traveling with friends but after that, they head back home to The Netherlands, and I continued to travel around the country solo.
+I spent 3 weeks in Morocco and during most of this time, I was traveling solo.
+At the beginning of my trip there, the first 10 days or less, I was traveling with friends, but after that, they head back home to The Netherlands, and I continued to travel around the country solo.

 Honestly, I didn’t meet many other solo female travelers in Morocco, just two to be exact.
 Most of the other girls were traveling at least in the company of another girl.

-Before continue reading is it safe to travel to Morocco as a solo female traveler, I should inform you that even though in my opinion it is a safe destination for a solo female traveler, I wouldn’t recommend to many girls to go there just by themselves.
+Before continuing reading is it safe to travel to Morocco as a solo female traveler, I should inform you that even though in my opinion it is a safe destination for a solo female traveler, I wouldn’t recommend to many girls to go there just by themselves.
 Why?
 Simply, because there are things you need to know before booking your trip to Morocco and in this case, the most important thing is that Morocco is not Paris or Barcelona…

 Meaning?
 Meaning that even if you have traveled solo to places like these before, Morocco is a whole different story.